makise-homura/TouhouDoomAdvancePack/README.md

 You may get Untitled's Touhou DOOM here: [https://forum.zdoom.org/viewtopic.php?f=19&t=57817](https://forum.zdoom.org/viewtopic.php?f=19&t=57817)

 What has been done:
-- Each boss has her health bar and indicator of remaining spell cards.
+- Each boss has her own health bar and indicator of remaining spell cards.
 Color of health bar (green/yellow/orange/red) indicates amount of remaining health, or that it is survival spell (pale violet).
 Color of boss's name over it indicates type of attack: nonspell (white), spell card (red), survival spell (gold).
 It may be disabled by `touhou_show_boss_bars` CVAR.
 - Score system introduced; current value is shown in bottom left corner of screen along the HUD.
 It may be disabled by `touhou_use_scoring` CVAR.
 - Spell card bonus introduced: if player is able to capture spell card in less than 30 seconds, he/she is awarded by some amount of points (it begins from 100000 prior to spell card declaration and continuously drops until reached 0 at 30 seconds).
 Survival spell cards are always awarded by 100000 points.
 It requires bit more tweaking, but now it is like a demonstration.
 - Point items are dropped by fairies, dolls and bosses along with power items.
 Some bosses (notably extra stage ones) do very large drops.